 7. Commit to Tackling Trouble Spots

 Compared to previous, practical tips, this one is rather a matter of attitude.
 Just like in every other aspect of life, there is no excuse for giving up when things become hard.

-Sometimes, you will face some pretty tricky rhythmical things to learn – fast patterns, tricky beat dividing, odd time signatures etc. Sometimes, it takes days or weeks, even months to master them.
-The point is to be persistent, because of a very simple reason.
+Sometimes, you will face some pretty tricky rhythmical things to learn – fast patterns, tricky beat dividing, odd time signatures, etc. Sometimes, it takes days or weeks, even months to master them.
+The point is to be persistent, because for a very simple reason.